Jukoo/GLOverlayUI-/docs/pages/build.rst

 --------------------

-If you encounter problems building the project or discover bugs, please open an issue on the GitHub repository.
+If you encounter problems building the project or discover bugs, please open an issue on the `GitHub repository <https://github.com/Jukoo/GLOverlayUI->`_.

-Happy hacking! 🚀
+Happy hacking Folks! 🚀